-Experienced endocrinologist Harry Shapiro, MD, understands how confusing the symptoms of an adrenal disorder can be.
+Our experienced endocrinologist understands how confusing the symptoms of an adrenal disorder can be.
 At Brighton Beach Medical Group in Brighton Beach, Brooklyn, he offers comprehensive in-office testing for adrenal disorders like Addison’s disease and Cushing’s syndrome.
-Dr. Shapiro works closely with you to resolve your symptoms and protect the health of your endocrine system with medications or other therapies.
+We work closely with you to resolve your symptoms and protect the health of your endocrine system with medications or other therapies.
 Learn more about your options for treating an adrenal disorder by calling the New York City office today.

 An adrenal disorder affects the adrenal glands, the small glands that sit on top of each of your kidneys and produce vital sex hormones and cortisol for managing stress.